 I have been lucky enough to study with some of the best in the business.
 From my acting training with Danny Scheie and Mel Wong at UC Santa Cruz, to my extensive training through BATS Improv and private master classes in San Francisco, my coaches have pushed and supported me in this challenging, engaging art form.
 I eat up both long-form and short scenes/games, and I enjoy pushing boundaries by creating new forms of improv with my colleagues in this art of play.

-I perform regularly in multiple formats with RagTag Improv and Chatterbox.
-I have also guested with BATS Improv, The Iron Stage (improvised Game of Thrones), and Phasers on Stun (improvised Star Trek).
+I perform regularly in multiple formats with RagTag Improv and Chatterbox, and I am a featured guest performer with BATS Improv.
+I have also guested with The Iron Stage (improvised Game of Thrones), and Phasers on Stun (improvised Star Trek).
 Previously, I performed with The San Francisco Improv Collective, Fractured Dimensions, Shut Up and Kiss Me, Points of View, Tiny Godzilla, Marinprov, and Two by Two.